Sounder commuter rail: Service and operations

 Sounder generally serves rush hour commuters and runs almost entirely on weekdays, with most trains traveling inbound to Seattle in the morning and outbound to the suburbs in the afternoon and evening.
 Service is also suspended for major holidays and a reduced schedule is used for certain days before or after holidays.
 Sound Transit also runs occasional weekend trains for special events at Lumen Field and T-Mobile Park in Seattle.
 These include home games for the Mariners, Seahawks, and Sounders, as well as large concerts.
-Weekday event service was introduced for the 2025 FIFA Club World Cup, with Sounder runs for five of the six matches scheduled to be played at Lumen Field.
+Weekday event service for Lumen Field was introduced for five of the six matches during the 2025 FIFA Club World Cup and all six matches during the 2026 FIFA World Cup.
 Sounder trains also operate from Everett to Puyallup on select September weekends for the annual Washington State Fair.

 The N Line has four daily round trips that depart Everett from 6:15 a.m. to 7:45 a.m. and depart from Seattle from 4:05 p.m. to 5:41 p.m.; trains take 59 minutes to travel the full length of the line.
 The S Line has thirteen daily round trips, of which three are reverse commute trips that travel outbound to the suburbs in the morning and inbound to Seattle in the afternoon.
 The peak-direction trips have an approximate frequency of 20 minutes; only eight of the ten peak-direction trips serve Lakewood and South Tacoma stations, while the rest terminate at Tacoma Dome Station due to capacity limits on the single-track section.
 There is one mid-day trip that provides service between the rush hour schedules for the line, which is generally paused from 9 a.m. to 2:30 p.m.
 Sounder trips are numbered from 1500 to 1525 on the S Line and 1700 to 1707 on the N Line.

 Sound Transit contracts with BNSF Railway for dispatching and staffing of conductors and engineers who operate Sounder trains, which primarily use tracks owned by the company.
 BNSF charges a per-mile fee to operate the trains on behalf of Sound Transit.
 Sounder trains are maintained and serviced by Amtrak, primarily at their Seattle facility in the SoDo neighborhood near King Street Station.
 Maintenance work is also conducted at two overnight layover facilities near the outbound termini—Everett Station and the Century Yard in Lakewood.
 A 40-year lease of the commuter rail fleet to Amtrak was approved by Sound Transit in 2000; Amtrak also signed a sub-lease with BNSF for operations of the fleet during the same term.
 Security personnel and fare enforcement on trains and at stations are provided by other contracted companies.
 In 2024, the operations and maintenance costs of Sounder totaled $91.3 million.